inforgdev/corallia-js/README.md

 ## About

-CoralliaJS is a OctopoJS AST generator for design system tokens.
+CoralliaJS is a toolkit for generating design system tokens.

 ## Features